 An EDMG STA may request an SP allocation by using the BW, Channel Aggregation and IsChannelNumber subfields in the DMG TSPEC element.
 To request a specific channel, the STA shall set the IsChannelNumber subfield to 1 and set the BW subfield to the value of the requested channel; otherwise, the STA shall set the IsChannelNumber subfield to 0 and set the BW subfield to the value of requested channel width.
-Upon reception of a DMG ADDTS Request frame that is admitted, an EDMG AP or EDMG PCP sets the values of the BW and Channel Aggregation subfields in the DMG TSPEC element of the DMG ADDTS Response frame sent in response to the ADDTS Request frame such that it meets the following requirements:
+Upon reception of a DMG ADDTS Request frame that is admitted, an EDMG AP or EDMG PCP sets the Channel Aggregation subfield in the DMG ADDTS Response frame to the value of the Channel Aggregation subfield in the received DMG TSPEC element for the allocated channel, and sets the value of the BW subfield in the DMG TSPEC element of the DMG ADDTS Response frame sent in response to the ADDTS Request frame such that it meets the following requirements:

 11.4.13.3 Asynchronous allocation

 Change the first paragraph in 11.4.13.3 as follows:

 An EDMG STA may request an SP allocation by transmitting an SPR frame with the CONTROL_TRAILER parameter in the TXVECTOR set to Present, CT_TYPE parameter in the TXVECTOR set to SPR, and then using the BW, Channel Aggregation and IsChannelNumber subfields in the control trailer.
 To request a specific channel, the STA shall set the IsChannelNumber subfield to 1 and set the BW subfield to the value of the requested channel; otherwise, the STA shall set the IsChannelNumber subfield to 0 and set the BW subfield to the value of requested channel width.
 Upon reception of the SPR frame, an EDMG AP or EDMG PCP responds with a Grant frame that has the CONTROL_TRAILER parameter in the TXVECTOR set to Present and CT_TYPE parameter in the TXVECTOR set to GRANT_RTS_CTS2self.
-The values of BW and Channel Aggregation subfields in the control trailer of the Grant frame are set such that the following requirements are met:
+The EDMG AP or EDMG PCP sets the Channel Aggregation subfield in the Grant frame to the value of the Channel Aggregation subfield in the received SPR frame for the allocated channel, and sets the value of the BW subfieldin the control trailer of the Grant frame such that the following requirements are met: